-This Circular contains the terms and conditions of the scrip dividend programme which apply to the quarterly dividend payable on 31 March 2021.
+This Circular contains the terms and conditions of the scrip dividend programme that apply to the quarterly dividend payable on 30 June 2021.
 The expected timetable in relation to the Scrip Dividend Alternative (as defined below) is set out in paragraph 13 of Appendix I of this Circular.